-Sr. No. Material issue identified Indicate whether risk or opportunity (R / O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1.
-Inefficient use of resources like paper, water and energy will have a negative impact on ecosystem and environment.
+Sr. No. Material issue identified issue risk or identified opportunity (R / O) In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1.
+Consumption Opportunity paper, water and energ Inefficient use of resources like paper, water and energy will have a negative impact on ecosystem and environment.
 Initiatives around resource optimisation have already been taken up including water efficient systems in the corporate office, encouraging a paperless environment in office and avoiding unwanted printing of documents, all compact fluorescent lamp (CFL) lights are replaced with light emitting diode (LED) lights, solar panels will be implemented on rooftops for electricity generation, availment of 100% electricity generated through renewable energy sources etc. All agenda papers relating to board and committee meetings are circulated online through a software based system.
 Initial investment might be high for some initiatives.
-Positive - In long term, resource consumption will lead to cos saving.
-2. Sustainable Procurement / Vendor Selection Risk Procurement process is not in line with sustainable procurement practices including vendor assessment for environment and social performance inter- alia comprising assessment of workplace, adherence to human rights and compliance with government statutory & social obligations.
-A sustainable procurement process and a self-declaration form from vendors on the basis of NGRBC principles will be obtained.
+Positive - In long term, resource consumption will lead to cost saving.
+2. Sustainable Procurement / Vendor Selection Procurement / Vendor line with sustainable procurement practices including vendor A sustainable procurement process and a self-declaration form from vendors on the basis of NGRBC principles will be obtained.
 Negative 3.
 Employee Engagement Risk The average age of the employees in the Company is ~46 years with 60.86% of senior management is in the age category of more than 50 years.
 An employee succession and transition strategy is being devised to ensure effective business continuity with the 60.86% of key senior personnel transitioning out of the Company in medium term.
 Negative 4.
-Talent Attraction and Retention Risk By 2029, ~72% of workforce globally will be millennial and Gen Z making flexi work options (work from home and flexi hours), paternity leave plans, health facilities etc. critical for the talent attraction and retention.
-Learning and Development opportunities would be critical to retain talent.
-Role and remuneration benchmarking is being carried out along with an employee pulse survey to understand the employee expectations.
+Talent Attraction and RetentionRiskBy 2029, ~72% of workforce globally will be millennial and Gen Z making flexi work options (work from home and flexi hours), paternity leave plans, health facilities etc. critical for the talent attraction and retention.
+Learning and Development opportunities globally will be millennial and Gen Z making flexi work options (work from home and flexi hours), paternity leave plans, health facilities etc. critical for the talent attraction and retention.
+Learning d being carried out along with an employee pulse survey to understand the employee expectations.
 Learning and Development programmes are being designed to ensure on the job training / upskilling of the employees.
-Negative 5.
-Vendor / Third Party Management Risk Discrepancy in vendor payments Timely payment systems are adopted and MSME vendors are paid within the time prescribed under statutory norms.
+5. Vendor / Third Party Management indor / Risk Discrepancy in vendor payments / excess expenditure / payments Timely payment systems are adopted and MSME vendors are paid within the time prescribed under statutory norms.
 Negative 6.
 Customer Grievance Risk Customer grievance / complaints due to inadequate servicing.
 Non / delay in / inadequate redressal of investors complaints.
 Appropriate investor grievance redressal system is adopted and most of the complaints are resolved in timely manner.
 Negative